-If you’re a new parent — or already a parent with a new addition to your family — then the thought of a vacation has crossed your mind.
-After sleepless nights and days consumed with caring for your baby, the thought of taking a cruise is pretty enticing.
+If you’re a new parent — or already a parent with a new addition to your family — then the thought of a vacation has definitely crossed your mind.
+After sleepless nights and days consumed with caring for your baby, the thought of taking a cruise and relaxing a bit is enticing.

 And in fact, a cruise vacation is one of the best trips you can take with a small child.
 No matter where you go on the ship, you are only a few minutes from your room.
 That makes it perfect for midday naps, means you don’t have to carry around a ton of baby supplies, and there is plenty to see and do without going far.

 But what’s it really like to cruise with a baby?
 Take it from someone that’s experienced it firsthand.
 There’s a learning curve to the vacation, and it is definitely different than the experience of cruising without a kid.
 That said, it’s still a great way to travel.

 While you may not realize it, there are several items you should know right off the bat if you want to cruise with a small child.